 If you’re looking for something to wear under your shell on chilly days, you can’t go wrong with The North Face Osito 2.
 This fleece jacket is warm and excellent for layering during colder spring & fall days.

 If you’re looking for something breathable, however, then The North Face Women’s Osito 2 isn’t the best option.
-This jacket is designed to trap your body heat.
+It’s designed to trap your body heat.
 During intense activities like hiking, expect to get a little sweaty.
 Moreover, the arms on this fleece are somewhat shorter and may undermine the ease of movement.

 Nonetheless, The North Face Osito 2 will give you the much-needed warmth while hiking in cold weather.
 It’s also a great choice if you’re looking for an affordable & warm around-town layer.